Tutorial

 The same workflow, from the command line.

 The GUI you just walked is a window onto the same engine you can drive from a script.
-Four console scripts run the same scan, convert, enrich, validate sequence.
+The project-first flow is five commands: create a project, scan into it, convert, enrich, validate.
 Numbers below come from the primary MRI dataset (33 inventory rows; 12 auto-skipped; 21 keepers).

-Walks the input tree, reads metadata from inside every file (DICOM tags, EDF headers, FIF info), runs the schema-driven classifier on every row, and writes a single inventory TSV you can spreadsheet-edit before any conversion runs. --probe-convert runs one dcm2niix probe per series so the inventory carries the same BidsGuess the converter will see.
+Walks the input tree, reads metadata from inside every file, runs the schema-driven classifier, and saves a versioned, resumable scan inside the project. --probe-convert runs one dcm2niix probe per series so the inventory carries the same BidsGuess the converter will see.

 # 33 rows, 12 pre-marked bids_guess_skip=true (scouts, Phoenix reports).

-Reads the inventory, dispatches each row to the right backend per modality (dcm2niix for MRI, mne-bids for EEG / MEG, bidsphysio for Siemens CMRR physio), stages per subject under .tmp_bidsmgr/, then commits atomically.
+Reads the project's latest scan, dispatches each row to the right backend per modality, stages per subject under .tmp_bidsmgr/, then commits atomically.
+Re-runs merge new subjects and sessions in safely.

 # Writes 21 NIfTI files + sidecar JSONs + events / channels TSVs.

-Two-layer validator: structural rules (filename grammar, required files) plus per-file schema checks against bidsschematools 1.2.2.
+Two-layer validator: schema-driven per-file checks plus the structural pass under --strict.
 Prints a severity-coloured summary; the same checks power the Editor's validation pane.

 # Primary MRI dataset result: 55 ok / 7 warn / 0 err.

-# All 7 warnings are bidsmgr.todo_placeholder (fillable in the Editor in one pass).
+# The 7 warnings are TODO placeholders, fillable in the Editor in one pass.